-Some conditions such as cardiovascular disease have a higher incidence of occurring in the mornings, so medication may need to be taken upon waking.
-The important thing to remember is that each medication will have its own set of guidelines and your doctor or pharmacist can also help you with understanding your medication regime.
+Some conditions such as cardiovascular disease have a higher incidence of occurring in the mornings, so medication may need to be taken first thing after waking up.
+The important thing to remember is that each medication will have its own set of guidelines, and your doctor or pharmacist can also help you with understanding your medication regime.
 If you accidentally take a medication at the wrong time just once, then usually it is not too serious but repeatedly doing so may create ineffectiveness and put your health at risk.

 Getting help with taking medication at home

 As seen above, there are five major parts of medication management at home.
 Some people may require support with all five parts, others may need help with just one or two parts.

 Medication management at home can be made easier when there is a carer who is trained and experienced in managing medication.
 A carer that comes into your home can provide you with support for all of the different aspects of medication management at home.
 This can help you feel reassured that your medication is as effective as possible.
 They can support you with taking your medication on time and take away some of the stress and worry around having to remember yourself.